IKEA's malls arm says expansion plans intact as customers return post-lockdown

 He said after COVID-19 restrictions were lifted in the spring, visitors quickly returned to the company's malls, which it refers to as meeting places.

-Malls had a roughly unchanged total leasable area of 4 million square metres in the year, with 7,000 stores.
+Malls had a roughly unchanged total leasable area of 4 million sq m in the year, with 7,000 stores.

 "The vast majority of our tenants are committed to our meeting places," Groener said.